-Our new facility is equipped with a state-of-the-art digital X-ray machine as well as a diagnostic ultrasound machine.
+Our new facility is equipped with a state-of-the-art digital x-ray machine, as well as a diagnostic ultrasound machine.
 These diagnostic tools allow us to look inside of your pet to help us understand why your pet isn’t feeling well.
-We use these tools for a variety of reasons, such as to look for broken bones, foreign objects, or disease/tumors of the internal organs.
+We use these tools for a variety of reasons, like looking for broken bones, foreign objects, or disease/tumors of the internal organs.

 We offer a complete in-hospital laboratory.
 For more information about our laboratory, please visit our in-hospital laboratory page.